Things to Do in Tipperary & Surrounding Areas

 THOMAS MACDONAGH CENTRE

 An impressive 13th century construction which offers visitors a 360 degree view of the town and the surrounding countryside.
 It has a spiral staircase with 101 stone steps to the top.
-The castle is Nenagh’s oldest building and has free admission.
+Take time to stroll around the adjacent Medieval Garden.
+The castle is Nenagh’s oldest building and offers free admission.

 PORTUMNA IRISH WORKHOUSE